Pin All Dependencies (& Let Pip Sort ’Em Out)

 by Dustin Ingram

-There are significant advantages to explicitly declaring versions of your dependencies, both to the quality of your software, your developers, and the open source community which makes up your software ecosystem.
+There are significant advantages to explicitly declaring versions of your dependencies, both to the quality of your software products, your developers, and the open source community which makes up your custom software ecosystem.

 In this post, I'll discuss what dependency pinning is, when it is appropriate to pin your dependencies, why it's a good idea, and how you should do it.
 I'll be focusing on the Python ecosystem, but it's likely that the same principles apply to your ecosystem as well.1